Frequently Asked Bamboo Questions

 Clumping bamboos are slower to form screens and have very limited applications because they are picky about climate zones.
 Running bamboo are fast to screen and there are species suitable for almost any climate zone.
 Running bamboo just needs to have the root system controlled.

-More details about running v/s clumping bamboo.
+See running vs clumping bamboo.